ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 - Copy the APK to ``/home/phablet/Downloads``.
 Then run the following from your computer::

-    adb shell # connect from your computer to your Ubuntu Touch device you can also simply open de terminal app on your Ubuntu Touch device waydroid app install /home/phablet/Downloads/my-app.apk #
+    adb shell # Connect to your Ubuntu Touch device.
+You can also simply open the terminal app on your device. waydroid app install /home/phablet/Downloads/my-app.apk
     exit

 - Done!
 You might have to refresh the apps scope (pull down from the center of the screen and release) for the new Android apps to show up.